• Skip to main content

 3. Time.
 Look around – who is struggling?
 What expertise can you share that will ease their load?
 Where can you step in and help out, even if just for a few minutes?

 4. Attention.
 Put down your phone.
 Turn away from the computer.
-Look him or right in the eye and listen.
+Look your colleague right in the eye and listen.

 5. Praise.
 Commend someone’s mastery, not just that they’re “the best” at what they do.